 What is the difference between buyer profiles and personas?
 Profiles generally list the typical demographic and geographic characteristics of your customers, whereas buyer personas bring them to life, giving particular attention to their psychographics and behaviours.

 Armed with this sort of knowledge, you can then tailor a compelling content marketing strategy to meaningfully connect with your target market by using the most appropriate mediums, speaking their language and addressing their interests and concerns.
+This information helps your content writers to understand the audience they’re addressing.
 If you’re about to begin using an automated inbound marketing platform like HubSpot, creating buyer personas will be one of the first things you need to do.